ewels/rich-click/README.md

 - Rich is a _"Python library for rich text and beautiful formatting in the terminal"_.

-The intention of `rich-click` is to provide attractive help output from click, formatted with rich, with minimal customisation required.
+The intention of `rich-click` is to provide attractive help output from Click, formatted with Rich, with minimal customisation required.

 ## Features